overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 ### Major pain points I could need help with

   <rant>
-* The multilib capability of Python is just utterly ridiculous.
+* The multilib """capability""" of Python is just utterly ridiculous.
 3.6 works a little better than 2.7.
 They both sometimes work and sometimes don't.
 The very common dependy of linux packages nowadays is sad.
 I never noticed that until I did this project.
-Please keep coding in C, C++, C# or Java, please developers.
+Please keep coding in C, C++, C#, Rust, or Java, developers.
 The abstraction layers caused by script and web languages have nothing to do in an operating system  </rant> :-D

+* So since even patches that I tracked down with a lot of effort wont make Python work well in /usr/lib64 (standard is /usr/lib), I am thinking to restructure the toolchain and tell GCC and Binutils that my 32-bit folders will be named lib32 and my 64-bit folders lib. lib can then be symlinked to lib64 named folders.

+* If I fix Python I would solve many problems, such as Bluettoth functionality and finally the capability to compile a decent version of MozJS.
+Until now only 17 is possible.
+38 would be nice.
+52 would be awesome.

+* Alsa behaves way better with openRC.
+Even pulseaudio starts.
+However I still have no sound.
+I had to copy asound.state from my host distro.
+Don't know why that does not get created for me when building alsa.
+Did not change anything.
+Still get these messages also pulseaudio and openrc-alsasound run:
+ALSA lib control.c:1373:(snd_ctl_open_noupdate) Invalid CTL hw:2 (also hw:0 and hw:1)
+aplay: device_list:279: control open (2): No such file or directory

+* Display managers like lightdm or lxdm failed miserably with sysvinit.
+Let's checkout how this goes with openrc.

+* Since openrc I know get a boring prompt after boot up saying localhost login: I have to figure out How to get a correct prompt again like I had with sysvinit.
+BUT HEY...openRC fixed my keyboard layout issues.